 Maps have such a huge history in society.
 They are the pinnacle pieces of knowing where towns, villages, cities, roads, waterways, etc are located.
 Over the years, the tech behind maps has increased, however, the overall fundamentals of a map have stayed the same.

-Knowing how to read a mapOpens in a new tab. not only provides a great life skill, it also gives anyone an open door of adventuring opportunities!
+Knowing how to read a map not only provides a great life skill, it also gives anyone an open door of adventuring opportunities!

 When taking a first look at a map, there is a lot of information on them.
 From directional standpoints like north, east, south, and west, to things called coordinates, to mass areas of land with extremely detailed city information, it can all be a lot to take in.